hamzeh-shaghlil/terrform-task/README.md

 ### Prerequisites

 - Terraform latest version proper with your operating system and architecture.
-- AWS Account with proper AWS Credentials
+- :cloud: AWS Account with proper AWS Credentials